Assessing the reasons for differences in pay and deciding on measures

 Differences in pay have to have acceptable reasons

-Therefore the pay survey does not only consist of describing existing salary data.
+Therefore the pay survey does not only consist of describing salaries.
 An essential part of the pay survey is comparing salaries, discovering the reasons for differences in pay and assessing these reasons.
-It has to be assessed whether there is a reason for the differences in pay which is acceptable according to the Equality Act.
+Pay differences must have a reason that is acceptable according to the Equality Act.
 If this is not the case, then the differences in pay are in violation of the Equality Act.
 If, on the other hand, there is an acceptable reason for the differences in pay, then the difference is justified insofar as it is caused by that reason.
 Equal pay requires that each salary component in itself is non-discriminatory.

-According to the justification for the Equality Act, the differences in pay may, apart from ones caused by different levels of difficulty, also be based on e.g. personal performance, longer work experience, special responsibility, inconvenient working hours, the versatility of the employee or reasons related to the working conditions.
+In addition to differences in difficulty, acceptable justifications for pay differences include factors such as personal performance, longer work experience, inconvenient working hours, the versatility of the employee or reasons related to the working conditions.
 The differences in pay can, for a specific reason and for a limited time, also be caused by organisational mergers, the introduction of a new remuneration system, changes in duties and market factors.

 Measures to achieve equal pay

-The measures that are included in the equality plan should be as concrete as possible.
-It is also beneficial to include a schedule in the plan for when the pay-related measures will be carried out, even if such a schedule is not required by the Equality Act.
+The measures concerning pay included in the equality plan depend on the cause of unacceptable pay differences.
+Measures should be as concrete as possible.
+It is also beneficial to include a schedule in the plan for when the pay-related measures will be carried out.

 The issues that are revealed during the pay survey may also give cause to measures that are not directly related to pay.
-If it for example is revealed that women are underrepresented in a group with higher pay, then attention should be paid to career progression.
-It should also be made sure, however, that women's pay is not discriminatory as it is.
+If for example women are underrepresented in better-paid task groups, the measures could be related to promoting women's career progression.
+It should also be made sure, however, that the remuneration system is not discriminatory as it is.